Transrapid: Colorado I-70

 Transrapid is one of a number of companies seeking to build a 120 mi high speed transit system parallel to the I-70 Interstate in the US state of Colorado.
 Submissions put forward say that maglev offers significantly better performance than rail given the harsh climate and terrain.
 No technology had been preferred as of November 2013, though construction was slated to begin in 2020.

 Los Angeles to Las Vegas

 The California–Nevada Interstate Maglev project is a proposed 269 mi (433 km) line from Las Vegas, Nevada to Anaheim, California.
 One segment would run from Las Vegas to Primm, Nevada, with proposed service to the Las Vegas area's forthcoming Ivanpah Valley Airport.
 The top speed would be 310 mph (500 km/h).
 In August 2014 the backers of the scheme were seeking to revive interest in it.

 Other

 There have been several other evaluations conducted in the US, including Washington, DC, to Baltimore; Chattanooga to Atlanta; and Pittsburgh to Philadelphia.
 So far [when?], no project has started construction.
-See list of maglev train proposals in the United States.